wolfapple/kvs/README.md

 5.  **Pluggable Storage Engines**: The server can be configured to use different storage engines.
 This project provides two engines:
     *   `kvs`: The original log-structured file-based storage engine.
     *   `sled`: An engine based on the `sled` embedded database.
-6.  **Concurrent Server**: The server is improved to handle requests from multiple clients concurrently using a thread pool.
+6.  **Concurrent Server and Pluggable Thread Pools**: The server is improved to handle requests from multiple clients concurrently using a thread pool.
 Each connection is handled in a separate thread.
+This also introduces pluggable thread pools, allowing different concurrency models to be used and compared.

 ## Project Specification